Your home is your sanctuary, but just how healthy is it?

 7. Have Your Pets Sleep on the Floor

-If you enjoy the company of your pet and think it helps you to sleep better to have it nearby, make a bed for the animal on the floor and train it to sleep there.
+Furthermore, if you enjoy the company of your pet and think it helps you to sleep better to have it nearby, make a bed for the animal on the floor and train it to sleep there.
 If it’s unlikely to stay, consider a pet crate.

 Our environment plays a big role in our health, and so does the food we eat.
 For your guide to the best foods to heal your body, check out The Best Foods that Rapidly Slim & Heal in 7 Days, here!